 Fortunately, medical professionals can be held financially liable for damages caused by negligence, intentional acts, or other wrongdoing.
 However, proving a doctor is guilty of medical malpractice can be a time-consuming and costly process, especially for child injuries.
 Many birth injuries don’t manifest symptoms until months or years after a child’s birth.

-At William G. Kolodner Personal Injury Lawyers, we put decades of experience and resources to work on your claim.
+At WGK Personal Injury Lawyers, we put decades of experience and resources to work on your claim.
 We will use three generations of wisdom and skills to investigate your child’s injury and identify everyone responsible.

 When you hire our legal team in Baltimore, Maryland, you can expect us to: